Florida Nursing Home Generator Laws

 New Florida Nursing Home Generator Laws Protect Residents

 Because of the tragic events of Hurricane Irma, Florida regulators put new rules into place that require nursing home operators to have generators for temperature control in the event of an emergency.
-The new regulations require each facility to have the capacity to create their own power to regulate temperatures for a period of time if there’s a power loss.
+The new regulations require each facility to have the capacity to create its own power to regulate temperatures for a period of time if there’s a power loss.
 Nursing home facilities had a limited period of time to acquire the necessary equipment to generate power.

 What Is Florida’s New Nursing Home Generator Law?